MyNameDaniel02/Simple-Media-Server/README.md

     2. Podcast Episode Date Published
     2. Podcast Episode Length
     2. Podcast Episode Metadata such as Artworks, Descriptions, Genres
-1. Write the SQL to ensure the proper insert of a new Song, including valid artist checks and appropriate MetaData inserts.
-You may need to complete the function addSong() in the schema.sql file and reload the schema.sql file (or just run just that create statement)
-1. Write SQL for getting all relevant details for searching through all movies by title

 1. When a user clicks on a single genre, they should see all appropriate items that are associated with that genre (Movies and TV Shows for 'film genre'; Songs for 'song genre'; and Podcasts for 'podcast genre').
 Each item listed should include the following:

     1. Item ID
     1. Item Title
     1. Item Type (Movie / Tv Show / Song / Podcast)

-#### Data handling tasks

-Your second task set is to complete the data handling for the last 5 SQL tasks from above.

-You must complete the following functions in ’routes.py’:

-1. single_podcast()
-1. single_podcastep()
-1. add_song()
-1. search_movies()
-1. single_genre()

-You can write as many helper functions to assist you as you wish, just remember to document them in your report.

-#### Data Representation tasks

-Your third task set is to complete the data representation for the last 5 tasks in the SQL tasks.

-You must complete the following files in the 'templates' folder:

-1. 'templates/singleitems/podcast.html'
-1. 'templates/singleitems/podcastep.html'
-1. 'templates/createitems/createsong.html'
-1. 'templates/searchitems/search_movies.html’ and add a link to ’templates/top.html’ enabling the drop-down option to search by movies
-1. 'templates/singleitems/genres.html' and add clickability to all genres in 'templates/singleitems/podcast.html', 'templates/singleitems/song.html', 'templates/singleitems/tvshow.html', 'templates/singleitems/movie.html'

-#### New functionality

-Your fourth task is to create a new functionality.
-This will usually involve the following:

-1. Create a new function(s) in 'routes.py' to handle the new route and handle data flow.
-1. Create a new function(s) in 'database.py' or new functions in SQL.
-1. Create a new template(s) in 'templates/*.html'.
-1. Add new Menu items to 'templates/top.html' or links in other existing files to access your new routes